How To Hire a Realtor To Sell Your Home: Who Has What It Takes?

 No!
 It does not cost money to interview agents or talk to a Realtor about selling your home.

 In fact, initial consultations and interviews are an integral part of their business-generating process, and agents know that some sellers will end up hiring them and others won’t.
-Some Realtors will even walk through a home with you and provide you with a recommended listing price as part of their listing presentation (aka sales pitch).
+Some Realtors will even walk through a home with you and recommend a listing price as part of their listing presentation (aka sales pitch).

 Once you decide to hire an agent, you’ll receive paperwork and likely sign a listing agreement.
 Most listing agreements give the agent the exclusive right to sell the property — meaning that for a designated period of time (usually two to six months), this agent will work with you to sell your property and receive the agreed-upon commission if and when the home sells.
 We’ll dig into this next.